Seattle Center Monorail: Renovations and preservation

-In 1994, a private company replaced Metro Transit (later King County Metro) and Seattle Center as the monorail's operator, signing a ten-year contract with the city.
-Metro had previously provided drivers and maintained the trains, while Seattle Center employed ticket-takers and janitorial staff.
+In 1994, a private company replaced Metro Transit (later King County Metro) and the Seattle Center as the monorail's operator, signing a ten-year contract with the city.
+Metro had previously provided drivers and maintained the trains, while the Seattle Center employed ticket-takers and janitorial staff.
 Near the northern end of the line, the Experience Music Project building (now the Museum of Pop Culture) was constructed over the monorail tracks from 1998 to 2000.
 The building was designed so that the tracks would pass through a valley at the center of the structure, with windows from the exhibit spaces facing the guideway.
 The monorail tracks and vehicles were declared a historic landmark by the Seattle Landmarks Preservation Board in April 2003 amid plans to demolish or replace the line as part of a citywide monorail expansion.
 In July, the city council passed the landmark ordinance to provide protections to the two Alweg trains, but excluded the guideway to support its reuse for the expansion project.

-The monorail began a long-term closure on March 16, 2020 due to decreased demand amid the COVID-19 pandemic in the Seattle area.
+The monorail began a long-term closure on March 16, 2020, due to decreased demand amid the COVID-19 pandemic in the Seattle area.
 It reopened on May 28 with limited service and suspension of cash ticket sales, but was closed again over the weekend because of protest activity in Downtown Seattle.
+Ridership in 2020 declined to 300,000 total, approximately 15 percent of the 2019 total.